AC Power Theory 1

 Understanding AC power.

 Not all appliances interact with the electricity system in the same way.
 This article will first discuss resistive loads and how the power they use is calculated.
-It then goes on to discuss reactive loads and a bit about non-linear loads.
+It then goes on to discuss reactive loads, and a bit about non-linear loads.
+Finally, it will show how we measure the direction of power flow, which is important if energy is generated as well as consumed.

 Resistive loads

-Incandescent light bulbs, kettles, irons, electric water heaters, electric cookers are all quite straight forward they use all the energy given to them.
-They are resistive loads which means that their current draw is equal to the voltage divided by their resistance (Ohms Law).
+Incandescent light bulbs, kettles, irons, electric water heaters, electric cookers are all quite straightforward.
+They use all the energy given to them.
+They are resistive loads which means their current draw is equal to the voltage divided by their resistance (Ohms Law).
 A purely resistive load gives a voltage and current waveform output similar to the following:

-Diagram 1 – Voltage, current, power graph of a resistive load
+Diagram 1 – Voltage and current phase relationships in a resistive load

-The yellow line is power at a given time (at any given instant its called instantaneous power) which is equal to the product of the voltage and current at a given time.
-Notice how the power is always positive in this case, the positive direction is energy flowing to the load.
+The yellow line is power at a given time (at any given instant it's called instantaneous power) which is equal to the product of the voltage and current at a given time.
+Notice the power is always positive.
+In this case, the positive direction is energy flowing to the load.

 Partially reactive loads

-However things like fridges, washing machines, pillar drills and arc welders are not so straight forward as these appliances take in a certain amount of energy and then release some energy back into the mains supply.
-These have inductive (usually motors) or capacitive (arc welders) components in addition to the resistive component.
+However things like fridges, washing machines, pillar drills and arc welders are not so straightforward as these appliances take in a certain amount of energy, then release some energy back into the mains supply.
+These have inductive (e.g. motors) or capacitive (e.g. arc welders) components in addition to the resistive component.
 A partially inductive load gives a voltage and current waveform output similar to the following:

-Diagram 2 – Voltage, current, power graph of a partially reactive load
+Diagram 2 – Voltage and current phase relationships in a partially reactive load

-The other thing to think about is that the voltage and current waveforms have been shifted apart, imagine charging a fairly large capacitor with a resistor in series (so that it can't charge instantly): To start with the capacitor is empty.
-The voltage on the supply rises and is higher than the voltage on the capacitor and so current flows into the capacitor (the positive direction on the graph), which leads to the voltage on the capacitor rising.
-The voltage on the supply now falls, the voltage across the capacitor is now higher than the supply voltage as it is charged and so current starts to flow back in the direction of the supply (the negative direction on the graph).
-This causes the current waveform to appear as if it is shifted as in the graph.
-(The shift is known as phase shift).
+The other thing to consider is that the voltage and current waveforms have been shifted apart.
+Imagine charging a fairly large capacitor with a resistor in series (so that it can't charge instantly): To start with, the capacitor is discharged.
+The supply voltage rises, and is higher than the voltage on the capacitor, so current flows into the capacitor (the positive direction on the graph), which causes the capacitor voltage to rise.
+The supply voltage falls.
+Now, the voltage across the charged capacitor is higher than the supply voltage.
+Current starts to flow back in the direction of the supply (the negative direction on the graph).
+This causes the current waveform to appear as if it is shifted, as depicted in the graph.
+(This is referred to as phase shift).

 Real Power, Reactive power and Apparent Power.

-Looking at both voltage, current and power graphs above at mains frequency the power draw fluctuates 50/60 times a second, for us humans we cant keep up with change at this speed and so we have a more useful value for power: the average of the instantaneous power which we call real power! (or active power).
+Looking at the voltage, current and power graphs above at mains frequency the power draw fluctuates 50/60 times a second.
+We cant keep up with change at this speed, so we have a more useful value for power: the average of the instantaneous power, which we call real or active power.

 Real power is often defined as the power used by a device to produce useful work.
-Looking at the graph above the positive bits are power going to the load from the supply and the negative bits are power going back from the load to the supply, the power that was actually used by the load the power going to minus the power going back is the real power.
+Referring to the graph above, the positive bits are power going to the load from the supply, and the negative bits are power going back to the supply, from the load.
+The power that was actually used by the load, i.e. the power going to, minus the power going back, is the real power.

-Reactive power is a measure of the power going back from the load to the supply.
+Reactive or imaginary power, is a measure of the power going back and forth between the load and the supply that does no useful work.

-Another useful measure of power is Apparent Power which is the product of the Root-Mean-Squared (RMS) of the Voltage and the RMS of the Current.
-For purely resistive loads real power is equal to apparent power.
-But for all other loads real power is less than apparent power.
-Apparent power is a measure of the real and reactive power but it is not a sum of the two, as the sum of the two does not take into account phase differences.
+Another useful measure of power is Apparent Power, which is the product of the Root-Mean-Square (RMS) Voltage and the RMS Current.
+For purely resistive loads, real power is equal to apparent power.
+But for all other loads, real power is less than apparent power.
+Apparent power is a measure of the real and reactive power, but it is not a sum of the two, as the sum of the two does not take into account phase differences.

 Relationship between real, reactive and apparent power for IDEAL sinusoidal loads: